faraimrape/harvest/readme.md

 ## Unit Tests
 - You can run unit tests for the Harvest Node.js API by navigating to the `harvest-nodejs-api` directory and running: `npm test`.
-- Similarly, tests for the Harvest Python Middleware can be run by navigating to the `harvest-python-middleware` directory and running: `pytest`.
+- Similarly, tests for the Harvest Python Middleware can be run by navigating to the `harvest-python-middleware` directory and running: `pytest app_tests.py`.

 ## Cleanup
 - To stop and remove the Docker containers, run: `docker-compose down`.